Azure/azure-quickstart-templates/101-azure-machine-learning-service-workspace/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

 This template deploys an **Azure Machine Learning service workspace**.
+You are prompted to select or create a resource group, and then enter a name for the new workspace.

-See https://docs.microsoft.com/azure/machine-learning/service/overview-what-is-azure-ml for more information on the service.
+See https://docs.microsoft.com/azure/machine-learning/service/overview-what-is-azure-ml for more information on the Azure Machine Learning service.